Individual Education Plans (IEPs)

 - where their child will need to improve and what the next steps in their learning will be.

-SSG goals and PLPs provide an important focus for reporting to parents.
-JSA will report what has been taught in the semester and to Personalised learning Plans (PLP).
+SSG goals and IEPs provide an important focus for reporting to parents.
+JSA will report what has been taught in the semester and to Individual Education Plans (IEPs).

 In reporting student learning progress to parents, JSA teachers will clearly identify the areas of strength and areas for improvement for each individual student.
 Reporting student achievement to parents will be supported through student work samples, portfolios, parent, student and teacher conferences, and student self-assessment.